egrillot/Compression-using-AI/32x32x3 compression/README.md

 decoded=model.decode(encoded)
 ~~~

 In my case, I trained the model on the CIFAR-100 dataset and here are some results.
-First, during the training, we reached 0.0022 mse score :
+First, during the training, we reached 0.0017 mse score in 200 epochs with a batch size of 16 :

 <img src="images/training.png">

-After evaluating the autoencoder on the test set, we got a mse score of 0.0021918637212365866.
+After evaluating the autoencoder on the test set, we got a mse score of 0.001789597561582923.
 Here are some results on the test set :

 <table>
 	<tr>